Jomaxdrill/A_star/README.md

 -While program is running information of the node count will display

--the program informs success or not and finalizes creating a video file called 'a_star_jonathan_naga_gaurav.mp4' which animates the node exploration and optimal path found.
+-The program informs success or not.
+If success, it will finish by creating a video file called 'a_star_jonathan_naga_gaurav.mp4' which animates the node exploration and optimal path found.